 From Genesis to Revelation, however, the whole biblical adventure continues in exciting, everyday language that clearly shows the Bible as it's meant to be known: THE message of our ongoing adventure with God.

 ©2014, Mary Harwell Sayler, reviewer, is a lifelong lover of Christ, the Bible, and the church in all its parts.
-She’s the traditionally published author of 27 books in all genres, including the Bible-based poetry book Outside Eden.
+She’s the traditionally published author of 27 books in all genres, including the poetry.

 The Message, Catholic/ Ecumenical Edition, paperback